NobPolish/bolt.diy/README.md

 Check the [Bolt.diy Docs](https://stackblitz-labs.github.io/bolt.diy/) for more information.
 This documentation is still being updated after the transfer.

+For guidance on collaborating with the built-in AI assistant on this project, see [`docs/assistant-collaboration.md`](./docs/assistant-collaboration.md).

 Bolt.diy was originally started by [Cole Medin](https://www.youtube.com/@ColeMedin) but has quickly grown into a massive community effort to build the BEST open source AI coding assistant!

 ## Join the community for Bolt.diy!